 That said, you can do a few things to keep that traffic coming back and increase customer retention overall.
-But first, let us teach you the basics to a great ecommerce giveaway.
+But first, let us teach you the basics of a great ecommerce giveaway.

 Every great giveaway needs 3 things:

 - A Clear Goal: Driving traffic?
 Growing your social following?
 Collecting emails?

 - An Awesome Prize: Cash, free products, a trip, etc.

 - Promotion: Get it in the hands of influencers, current customers, and more

 Once you know why you’re running a giveaway, what you’re giving away, and who you’re going to promote it to, it’s time to build the contest.

 Next, begin promotion:

 - Reach out to influencers to have them help you promote it

 - Send an email to your email list about the promotion

 - Share it on your social media accounts—not once, but several times